Linguistics and the Book of Mormon: Native American language

-The fragmentation of language into many groups in the pre-Colombian Americas is at odds with a hemispherical geography model of the Book of Mormon’s peoples – and indeed with the Book of Mormon’s narrative of agricultural Nephites coming to the Americas and building a large-scale society.
+The fragmentation of language into many groups in the pre-Columbian Americas is at odds with a hemispherical geography model of the Book of Mormon’s peoples – and indeed with the Book of Mormon’s narrative of agricultural Nephites coming to the Americas and building a large-scale society.
 In Guns, Germs, and Steel, anthropologist Jared Diamond writes that “had any food-producing Native American peoples succeeded in spreading far with their crops and livestock and rapidly replacing hunter-gatherers over a large area, (Note: As Diamond established earlier throughout Guns, Germs, and Steel, this has been the established pattern throughout history; hunter-gatherer societies are typically displaced by agricultural societies, due to the larger populations (population densities) which can be supported by farming than by hunting/gathering.) they would have left legacies of easily recognized language families, as in Eurasia,” which did not occur.

 Mainstream investigations hold that there is no known special similarity between Native American languages and ancient Egyptian.